awdemos/awdemos/Research.md

 In the python directory there is a custom project I made that is a data vlidation input checker for a Dockerfile generator I hope to make more robust over time.

+- [Understanding Python Builtins](https://tushar.lol/post/builtins/#so-whats-a-builtin) - This article provides a deep dive into Python's built-in functions and how they are implemented.
+It's a great resource for anyone looking to understand the intricacies of Python's design and how to effectively utilize its built-in capabilities.
 - [PyGit Source Code](https://github.com/benhoyt/pygit/blob/master/pygit.py) This is my favorite way to learn python and git.
 - [pyenv](https://github.com/pyenv/pyenv) I believe this is an underappreciated component of the python ecosystem more people should be using.